Pocahontas (train): History

 In April 1946 the N&W ordered sufficient passenger cars to re-equip the Pocohontas partially and the Powhatan Arrow completely.
 The new cars for the Pocahontas included ten 56-seat coaches (P3 class #531–540), two 36-seat dining cars (D1 class, #493 General William Mahone and #494 Frederick J. Kimball), three 10-roomette-6-double bedroom cars from Pullman-Standard (S2 class), and 20 similar cars from Budd (S1 class).
 Some of the P3 and two more D1 cars (#491–492) were for the Powhatan Arrow, and the sleeping cars, which were all named after colleges and counties in Virginia, were used on all N&W sleeping-car trains.

 The cars were delivered in 1949.
 They were smooth-sided and were delivered in Tuscan Red and Black; even the stainless-steel Budd cars were painted, and they lacked the usual fluted sides.
 Of the ten P3 cars, eight may still be in operation.
 Several of those cars were used in the Norfolk Southern Steam Program.
 The N&W streamlined/lightweight trains were originally painted as follows: sides, ends, and skirts ("Tuscan Red"), roofs ("Dark Brown"), with Trucks ("Pullman Green") and lettering/striping ("Gold Leaf").

 Around the early 1950s the lettering/striping was changed to imitation gold.
 The roofs, when repainted in the '50s, changed to black, as were the trucks.
 The heavyweights were painted the same but did not carry train-name logos or striping.
 N&W adopted blue at the end of 1965, but the repaints were not all done right away.

 May 1, 1971, marked the final run for N&W train 4, the eastbound Pocahontas; it was also N&W's last regularly scheduled passenger train.
+For the occasion, Nickel Plate Road 2-8-4 #759 was brought in to haul the train, complete with a relettering to "Norfolk & Western."